 “Our parents are our parents.
 They are who we lean on, who we know we can go to in the good times and bad.
 In the foster care system after you turn 18, you’re not guaranteed that,” says John.
 “I personally couldn’t imagine not having a family or not knowing that this is where I’m going to be forever and where I can always go back to.”

-Sadly, more than 30,000 children are still waiting to be adopted from foster care in Canada.
+Sadly, thousands of children are still waiting to be adopted from foster care in Canada.
 These children are in care through no fault of their own because of abuse and neglect.
 Donate now to help the Foundation find forever families for the most vulnerable youth in foster care.